 Festival of Fiction 20-22 September 2019

-The University of Bristol is holding a Festival of Fiction on 20-22 September 2019.
+The University of Bristol held a Festival of Fiction on 20-22 September 2019.
 Three days of courses on fiction and creative writing from detective fiction to medieval Bristol; from African and Caribbean writing to creative writing for beginners.
-Sign up for one day or all three!

 Friday 20 September 2019